Search

 University of Wisconsin Research Partnership

 Wisconsin potato growers are known across the United States for their innovations in production, resource conservation and sustainability.
 Their commitment to research has been a planned mission for decades.
-Every Wisconsin potato grower voluntarily pays six cents to their association for every 100 pounds of potatoes produced annually.
+Every Wisconsin potato grower voluntarily pays eight cents to their association for every 100 pounds of potatoes produced annually.
 A large portion of this money is invested back into the University of Wisconsin to provide scientists from multiple disciplines the dollars needed to fund research in all areas impacting potatoes.

 The dedication and excellence of faculty, academic staff and graduate students across multiple academic disciplines generates remarkable results.
 Research has been undertaken that addresses important subjects like Potato Breeding, Seed Production, Growing Potatoes, Protecting Natural Resources and Managing Pests.